dantdj/rust-is/README.md

 # rust-is
 Experimental Rust image server.
-Mostly for me to learn a bit more Rust, though I may also end up using it in personal projects later.
+Mostly for me to learn a bit more Rust (and Axum), though I may also end up using it in personal projects later.

 ## Planned Features